What is constructive Dismissal?

 On May 29, 2020, the Ontario government issued a new Regulation 228/20 intended to adjust termination liability under the Employment Standards Act, 2000 (the ESA) in response to the realities of the COVID-19 pandemic.

-According to this new issued Regulation 228/20 certain changes to employees’ hours of work and wages not to be a “constructive dismissal” and effectively extends the expiration of temporary layoffs that were undertaken due to Covid-19, by considering certain employee to be infectious disease emergency leave.
+According to this new issued Regulation 228/20, certain changes to employees’ hours of work and wages are not a “constructive dismissal” and effectively extends the expiration of temporary layoffs that were undertaken due to Covid-19, by considering certain employee to be infectious disease emergency leave.

-Affect on employee: Government modified certain conditions that would otherwise trigger statutory termination and severance payments to employees who would have finished their period of temporary layoff in coming weeks.
-Government intention seems to be support the business to carryon their business without being impacted by legal implications arises due to Covid-19.
-These temporary rules apply retroactively to March 1, 2020 and will expire six weeks after the declared emergency ends and do not apply to employees represented by a trade union.
+Affect on an employee: The government modified certain conditions that would otherwise trigger statutory termination and severance payments to employees who would have finished their temporary layoff period in the coming weeks.
+Government intention seems to support the business to carry on their business without being impacted by legal implications due to Covid-19.
+These temporary rules apply retroactively to March 1, 2020, and will expire six weeks after the declared emergency ends and do not apply to employees represented by a trade union.

 Ministry of Labour complaints deemed not to have been filed